Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

-This paper fills that gap by developing a theoretical and empirical framework to study how institutional wage-setting constraints affect the response of firms to demand shocks.
-Building on insights from models where the employer holds monopsony power to set wages \citep[e.g.,][]{Manning2003Ch12,CCHK2018} and models where the employer and a local union engage in firm-level bargaining \citep[e.g.,][]{Holden1988, Moene1988}, we develop a framework where employers determine wages and employment facing an upward-sloping labor supply curve and an institutional wage-setting constraint, which may correspond to national minimum wages, wage floors from sectoral bargaining agreements, or wage demands from a local union.
-Stylized models of monopsony and firm-level bargaining arise as special cases of our framework, which is able to capture distinct features of wage-setting institutions prevalent in many contexts.
-The framework predicts that conventional approaches to estimate firm-level labor supply and rent-sharing elasticities mismeasure the underlying structural parameters when constraints bind, as some firms will primarily adjust employment in response to demand shocks.
-We then provide empirical evidence from three countries with distinct wage-setting institutions to quantify the relevance of these constraints.
+This paper fills that gap by developing a theoretical and empirical framework to study how institutional wage-setting constraints affect the responses of firms to demand shocks.
+We lay out a theoretical framework where employers determine wages and employment facing an upward-sloping labor supply curve as well as an institutional wage-setting constraint.
+The wage constraint allows us to capture distinct institutional features, such as the presence of a national minimum wage, sectoral bargaining agreements with negotiated wage floors, or wage demands from a local union.
+As in \cite{Manning2003Ch12}, a firm may operate in one of three possible regimes: it may operate on the labor demand curve where the wage-setting constraint is binding (``demand-constrained''), it may operate on the labor supply curve but still face a binding wage-setting constraint (``supply-constrained''), or it may operate on the labor supply curve without being bound by the wage-setting constraint (``unconstrained'').
+The framework predicts that conventional approaches to estimate firm-level labor supply and rent-sharing elasticities mismeasure the underlying structural parameters when constraints bind, as some firms adjust wages less and employment more in response to demand shocks.
+Conventional measures will thus tend to overstate (understate) the structural labor supply (rent-sharing) elasticities that firms face.
+Crucially, the share of demand-constrained firms serves as a sufficient statistic for the extent of bias in conventional labor supply estimates.
+We provide empirical evidence from three countries---Portugal, Norway and Colombia---with distinct wage-setting institutions to study the relevance of these constraints by quantifying the shares of demand-constrained firms and the extent of biases in conventional measures.